Julieanna97/Julieanna97/README.md

 Currently improving my coding skills: Datastructure, Linked lists, Queues, Stack, Hash table, IoT systems.

 I'm always trying to grow and learn something new.
 I lose track of time when I'm singing, playing piano/guitar, studying languages.
-I'm not the biggest social person, but once you get to know me, I will never stay quiet. :sweat_smile: I talk too much, is what people describe me as.
+I'm not the biggest social person, but once you get to know me, I will never stay quiet. :sweat_smile: I talk a lot and fun to be around with, is what people describe me as.

 <!-- Stats -->
 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com?user=Julieanna97&theme=midnight-purple)](https://git.io/streak-stats)